tc39/notes/es8/2017-05/may-23.md

 SYG: Does Firefox count?

-KMR: Michael Saboff is on board, as in: "supports the idea"
+KM: Michael Saboff is on board, as in: "supports the idea"

 #### Conclusion/Resolution